waepoints/waepointstandards/outline.md

 ### Setup System Commands

 ...
 Setup...
 As A Waepoint?, ...
 Setup...
 As An Independent Lobby?, Change the segment of...
 For...
-To..., Add a segment… for…, Add a segment… for… on…, Deprovision the… (group of the… )(segment’s)( or )(segments’)(segment(s))( group(s))…, Deprovision the… (group of the… )(segment’s)( or )(segments’)(segment(s))( group(s))…, Add a…, Point the system/lobby/segment to the … hub as the default..., Cancel the…, Set the access policy/policies..., Allow access to/on/for… for…, Restrict access to/on/for… for…, Set... ...’s protocol for..., Adjust... ...’s protocol for..., Cancel... ...’s protocol for..., Set the top-level inherited provisions for… to be…, Set the top-level private provisions for… to be…, Adjust the top-level inherited provisions of… so/so that/to be/to…, Adjust the top-level private provisions of… so/so that/to be/to…
+To..., Add a segment… for…, Add a segment… for… on…, Deprovision the… (group of the… )(segment’s)( or )(segments’)(segment(s))( group(s))… moving… to…, Deprovision the… (group of the… )(segment’s)( or )(segments’)(segment(s))( group(s))…, Add a system… (to…), Transfer… to… plateau…, Point the system/lobby/segment to the … hub as the default..., Cancel the…, Set the access policy/policies..., Allow access to/on/for… for…, Restrict access to/on/for… for…, Set... ...’s protocol for..., Adjust... ...’s protocol for..., Cancel... ...’s protocol for..., Set the top-level inherited provisions for… to be…, Set the top-level private provisions for… to be…, Adjust the top-level inherited provisions of… so/so that/to be/to…, Adjust the top-level private provisions of… so/so that/to be/to…

 ### Administrative System Commands